jmfr236/uky-history-ownership/README.md

 ## Question: because I want to find out what/why/how _______,
 I want to identify when the University of Kentucky purchased specific parcels on main campus, from who (person, organization, etc.), and the original size.
 ## Significance: in order to help the user understand ________.
 I want to design an interactive map that will allow users to easily search and view University of Kentucky owned parcels.
 There is not a single location for this data.
+Finding additional information requires digging through deed books and various documents.
 More recent parcel data can be obtained from the LFUCG PVA; but older sections of campus have been merged into large parcels, instead of the original parcel size they were purchased at.
-Some historic data is currently in a CAD DWG, which would need to be digitized.
-However the CAD file only has the date and deed book number.
-Finding additional information requires digging through deeds and various documents.
+Some historic data is currently in a CAD DWG, which would need to be geospatially referenced and digitized.
 Another pressing need is that the CAD document is maintained by a single person.
 With many folks retiring, it is important that a resource is available before the 'keeper' of this data retires.

 ---
 ## Nascent project topic ideas and datasets discussion
 **UKY Parcel Ownership Transfer** - In my current position with ITS Information Services, I work closely with UK Facilities Management and their datasets.
 Our department has identified a need for historic parcel/plat data to be digitized and made available in an easy to use map environment.
 This is something our department has wanted to complete for a while, but have not been able to get funding to support the development.
 More recent parcel data can be obtained from the LFUCG PVA; but older sections of campus have been merged into large parcels, instead of the original parcel size they were purchased at.
 Historic data is currently in a CAD DWG, which would need to be digitized.
 This document is maintained by a single person.
 With many folks retiring, it is important that a resource is available before the 'keeper' of this data retires.
-- Parcel Data - LFUCG PVA
+- Current UK Parcel Data - LFUCG PVA
-- Historic Data - UK Facilities Library
+- Historic UK Parcel Data - UK Facilities Library
+- UK Ownership Boundary - UK ITS Information Services
+- UK Basemap Features - UK ITS Information Services

+  **Important notes**
+  - Data will need to be somewhat secured and have limited access.
+  - Attribute Fields: Deedbook Number, Page Number, Date of Purchase, Purchased From, Plat/Lot Number, Original Street Address Number, Dimensions, Acreage, Source, Link

 ---
 ## Other Possible Projects